coderbyheart/proto-lwm2m/README.md

 - Timestamps are to be expressed in the **base time** property `bt` and are mapped to the LwM2M object's timestamp property and must not be send as a property.

-## Data rules

-- Published **device messages** must not be older than 7 days
-- Device data will be removed after 30 days
-- Devices must not send more than 200 messages per day (in average ~1 message every 10 minutes).
-- Data history resolution will be 10 minutes, updates are not possible.
-- Real-time interactivity is not supported.